Jamro90/SPECTRON/README.md

 make
 ```

-building for Windows 64-bit architecture
+if you use Linux & need Windows executable building for Windows 64-bit architecture

 ```bash
 cd SPECTRON\src